 The Department of Kinesiology provides many additional resources to students to enhance their success in the program.
-Each of the three laboratories in Wightman Gymnasium is equipped with state-of-the-art equipment for students' use during lab experiences, as well as for support of faculty research.
+The three laboratories in Wightman Gymnasium and the one lab housed in Science West are equipped with equipment for students' use during lab experiences, as well as for support of faculty research.
 The department supports faculty/student research efforts and encourages interested students to become involved in such activities.

 There are three laboratory facilities for the athletic training education program.
 Two athletic training facilities are located in Wightman Gymnasium, while a third one is located in the fieldhouse.
 The main facility is primarily used for the in-depth assessment of athletic injuries, follow-up treatment and modalities, clinical instruction of students in the program and laboratory instruction for courses in the Commission on Athletic Training Education (CAATE) accredited curriculum.
 These facilities are equipped with hydrotherapy equipment, ultrasound, multiple types of therapeutic electrical stimulation, an isokinetic dynamometer, and exercise equipment for athletic injury rehabilitation of strength and proprioception.